 A: Yes.
 However, the decision on who can, and cannot, access an organization’s network remains with the organization that owns and manages the network.
 Many organizations require that users must read, accept, and adhere to a collection of Acceptable Use Polices (AUP) as a condition of gaining access to the network.
 This may include the installation of a policy key.
 This, of course, is the decision of the organization.

 A: No. The SafeConnect Policy Key automatically dissolves (uninstalls itself) after a pre-determined time of inactivity.
 Users can also uninstall the policy key themselves if they choose.

-An independent examination of our privacy practices certifies that Impulse Point and the SafeConnect product both conform to the American Institute of CPAs (AICPA) standards.
-The completion of a Service Organization Controls – Type 2 (SOC 2) Privacy Report resulted in an independent CPA firm finding that Impulse Point’s Privacy Statement is accurate.
+An independent examination of our privacy practices certifies that Impulse and the SafeConnect solution both conform to the American Institute of CPAs (AICPA) standards.
+The completion of a Service Organization Controls – Type 2 (SOC 2) Privacy Report resulted in an independent CPA firm finding that Impulse’s Privacy Statement is accurate.